Find out useful information regarding replacement conservatory roof costs.

 A solid roof lasts the longest, and provides the best insulation.
 It is more secure and private as well.
 For all these qualities, you obviously pay a higher price!
 There are many companies that offer a variety of replacement conservatory roof costs for a solid or tiled roof varies greatly with material, and how many roof windows you want.

 On an average, you can expect to spend at least £4,000 for a small conservatory.
 If you have a larger conservatory, the replacement conservatory roof cost can go up to £6,000 minimum.
+A tiled conservatory roof has a similar cost.

 The tiles you use affect the replacement conservatory roof cost as well, along with other factors.
 If you want concrete tiles, they cost about £12 to £22 per square metre.
 Clay tiles are priced around £28 to £40 per square metre.